wswoodruff/strangeluv-native/README.md

 #### Works with
 - [remote-redux-devtools](https://github.com/zalmoxisus/remote-redux-devtools) and
 - [remote-redux-devtools-on-debugger](https://github.com/jhen0409/remote-redux-devtools-on-debugger)
+- HMR support for reducers!
+Your reducers will update without reloading if you've enabled hot module reloading.

 #### Requiring with `./src` as root
 You can require the top-level folders like `require(containers/App);` because of the setup in `.babelrc`.